Introduction

 1. How do I quickly estimate meters to feet in my head?

-A handy rule of thumb is to multiply the meter value by 3.Plus, for 50 meters:
+A handy rule of thumb is to multiply the meter value by 3.That said, 3 to get a rough estimate.
+3 = 165) ft.
+Also, for 50 meters:

 2. Why do some sources list 50 meters as 164 ft while others say 165 ft?

 The difference stems from rounding.
-The exact value is 164.042 ft; rounding to the nearest whole number yields 164 ft, while some may round up to 165 ft for simplicity.
+Think about it: the exact value is 164.
+042 ft; rounding to the nearest whole number yields 164 ft, while some may round up to 165 ft for simplicity.

 3. Can I use the same conversion factor for imperial units other than feet?